nguyentp/aajp-ctr-prediction/README.md

 This project can be useful in 2 ways:

 1. ***Quick*** check on common technique used in CTR prediction.
-If you have a CTR-like dataset and you want to get a baseline score, you can try to run this project on new dataset.
+If you have a dataset similar to CTR Dataset, and you want to get a baseline score, you can try to run this project on new dataset.
 2. Used as base project and ***can be extend*** with more advanced algorithms like (Deep Learning model) and various CTR datasets.
 As the first version, we will use only 1 dataset and 4 basic algoithms.

 # Datasets